neelsmith/latin101/F20/ghpages/index.md

 ## Week at a glance

 - Week of Sept 2-4:   how Latin nouns work.
-[First self-corrected exercise](./assignments/nouns/exercise/) (reading Roman coins).
+[First self-corrected exercise](./assignments/nouns/exercise/) (nouns on Roman coins).
 - Week of Sept.
 7-11: adjectives in  Latin.
 Two self-corrected exercises: [nouns (part 2) ](./assignments/nouns2/exercise/), and [adjectives](./assignments/adjectives/exercise/)

 ## Overview (syllabus): all about this course